 A creamy white perianth with pointed and well separated petals.
-A large, frilled and flared, primrose yellow trumpet.
-Blooms early season.
+A large, frilled and flared, primrose yellow trumpet is the icing on the cake.
+Blooms early to mid season a whopping 10cm across.
+A robust choice.

 Daffodils are suitable for garden and container plantings.